Julow/Unexpected-Keyboard/CONTRIBUTING.md

 If the build succeed, the debug apk is located in `_build/juloo.keyboard2.debug.apk`.

+If the build doesn't succeeded check the FontForge version, the version needed is 20201107.
+Try to use the nix-shell, instructions to install [here](https://nixos.wiki/wiki/Nix_Installation_Guide)

 ## Using the local debug.keystore on the Github CI actions